 (FYI This video takes several seconds to load.)

-We are very proud to have presented our
+We are very proud to be presenting our

-Bring someone new and you each save $3 (only one discount/person).
+Bring someone new and you each save $3 (only one discount/person during non-benefit dinners).

 Pay at the door using cash or checks made out to "Story Circle" .